Interior view of Peacock Books & Wildlife Art by Lisa Loucks Christenson

 Below: Lisa’s White Wolf Creek Gallery & Fudge (Lisa’s husband David is a Chocolatier, and they made all the fudge, that aired on QVC)

-Trivia: After spending four years in Stockholm, Lisa moved her white wolf statue to White Wolf Creek in NW Rochester.
-Later, it was stolen in the middle of the night from it's Rochester location, in 2012.
+Trivia: After spending four years in Stockholm, Wisconsin, Lisa moved her white wolf statue to her White Wolf Creek business in NW Rochester, Minnesota.
+According to the security camera it was stolen in the middle of the night from it's Rochester location, September ## 2012.

 Features new and used books, Lisa Loucks Christenson's exclusive titles, films, and art, and around 40K titles, that rotate as sold.
 Rochester's largest children, middle grade and YA selection (about 10K) titles, Christian (3K), the rest are vintage, award winning stories, autographed, local authors, and more.
 All of the books we sell are purchased outright from publisher's, sales, and events.
 All titles are hand selected for inclusion into the store.
 Silver Lake Books does NOT offer a consignment program or trade for store credit.
 We sell new and used (very good to library binding) titles.